ravindersharma748/kubernetes_app_assignment/README.md

 # kubernetes_app_assignment

-This Setup consists of a simple Nodejs application with mysql Database at backend, frontend part is a apache reverse proxy.
+This Setup consists of a simple Nodejs application with mysql Database at backend, frontend part is a apache/nginx reverse proxy.

+To Access the application, we will use Ingress URL.

 The Architecture diagram of this simple setup is as below: